The White Snake

-Synopsis
+In the tale, a servant bites a white snake and gains the ability to communicate with animals.
+He rescues animals in distress, and each of them promises to return the favour.
+Later, the servant has to complete a dangerous task to marry a princess.
+Once he completes the task, the princess makes a number of additional demands.
+He always relies on help from his animal friends.
+His final task is to bring an apple from the Tree of Life to his bride.

+Summary

 A wise King receives a covered dish every evening.
 A young servant is intrigued one night when he retrieves the King's dish and discovers a coiled white snake under the cover.
 The servant takes a small bite and discovers that he can now understand and communicate with animals.

 Shortly afterwards the servant is accused of stealing the Queen's ring.
 He is given one day to prove his innocence or submit to punishment.
 After having given up, he sits awaiting his demise when he overhears a goose complaining about a ring stuck in her throat.
 The servant leaps up, grabs the goose and hurries to the kitchen, where the cook slits the goose's neck and reveals the missing gold ring.
 The King apologizes and offers the servant land and riches.
 The servant declines, accepting only a little gold and a horse on which to see the world.

 On his journey to another town in another kingdom, the servant first encounters a number of animals in distress, including three fish out of water, ants at risk of being trodden upon, and starving raven fledglings in a nest.
 In each case the servant heeds the call for help, and in each case the grateful animals respond with "I will remember and return the favour".